alphaArgon/Alkaline.js/README.md

-# Foundation.js
+# Alkaline.js

 A lightweight JavaScript library written in TypeScript.
-It offers a suite of useful utilities and types inspired by Apple’s Foundation framework and the Swift stdlib.
+It offers a suite of useful utilities and types inspired by the Swift stdlib.
 Without any external dependencies, this library can be used both in browsers and with Node.js.

+The name *Alkaline* is derived from *alkali*, a chemistry *base*.
+Similarly, this library serves as a *basic* foundation for your programming.

 ## Features